emileplas/test-coverage-extension/readme.md

 This will compile the project and execute all tests.

+#### GPG Setup

+The building will fail locally if GPG is not set up.

 ### Branching Strategy

 We follow the [Gitflow branching model](https://nvie.com/posts/a-successful-git-branching-model/) for this project: